 2. Give an incentive if someone provides an email address

-At your next in-person event, you can provide a premium gift, or an incentive to share an email address.
-Useful things such as tote bags and water bottles can be inexpensive branded items worth sharing in exchange for providing an email address.
-You could even have a donor sponsor the effort with X dollars being donated to the organization when an individual provides their contact information.
-Utilize QR codes or simple website URLs which allow an individual to quickly enter their information from their phone.
-You can also provide mobile devices for individuals to enter their details directly to an email database.
+At your next in-person event, you can provide a premium gift or some other incentive to share an email address.
+For example, you can offer a door prize raffle at a tabling event where someone needs to provide their email address..
+You could even have a donor sponsor the effort with X,XXX dollars being donated to the organization when an individual provides their contact information—or makes a XX dollar donation for each email you receive.
+Utilize QR codes or simple website URLs that allow an individual to quickly enter their information from their phone.
+You can also provide mobile devices for individuals to enter their details directly into an email database.
 There are many ways this can be done.

 3. Email tax receipts to donors